 Here is a clip from a British documentary showing how it’s supposed to work.

 “This is BBC One.
 And now, ‘Fourteen Days in May.’
 Viewers are advised that this is a disturbing documentary about the death penalty in Mississippi.
 Filmed during the final days of one condemned man’s fight to save his life, it includes a sequence of the gas chamber being tested with rabbits.
 ‘Fourteen Days in May.’”

-This test gassing occurred in the gas chamber of the state prison in Parchman, Mississippi, using two black rabbits.
-The poisonous cyanide powder is put into a bowl beneath the execution chair.
-Once the door is secured, sulfuric acid is poured over the powder.
-As a result, hydrogen-cyanide gas is released so violently that it rises up in a cloud of sulfuric-acid mist.
-The bunnies die after not even a minute.
+Anyway, this test gassing occurred in the gas chamber of the state prison in Parchman, Mississippi, using two black rabbits.
+The poisonous cyanide powder was put into a bowl beneath the execution chair.
+Once the door was secured, sulfuric acid was poured over the powder.
+As a result, hydrogen-cyanide gas was released so violently that it rose up in a cloud of sulfuric-acid mist.
+The bunnies died after not even a minute.